alfarhana25/Urbanlytics/README.md

 - Instantly view a **heat map** representation of the selected indicator.
 - Click on any neighbourhood to open a **detailed analytics card** with multiple statistics and trends.

-Whether you’re finding a safe place to live, studying urban development, or planning inclusive city policies — CityScope gives you the insights you need at a glance.
+Whether you’re finding a safe place to live, studying urban development, or planning inclusive city policies — Urbanlytics gives you the insights you need at a glance.

 ---